carroket/clever-contact/README.md

 npm install
 ```

-After that, you should be able to build, process, open, and serve Clever Contact just by running Grunt:
+After that, you should be able to build Clever Contact and open and serve the front-end demo page (which you can adapt for your own needs) just by running Grunt:

 ```bash
 grunt